 Kidman explained how Sorkin helped her through a freak out.
 “He sent an email that was just like, ‘You got this.
 You’re just going to have to take it day by day.
 I don’t want an impersonation.
 You’re just going to have to do that work that you can do that, I know you will do.
 I want you not to freak out, because I believe you can do it.’
 I would challenge him on that at different points throughout, [panicking], but he would never waver.
 He was consistent in his belief.”

 He vetoed her repeated requests to use prosthetics and the like to try and make her look more like Ball.
 “It was frustrating for him, I think, because he saw how he wanted it, and it took me time to give over to that.”
 In the meantime, she focused on playing the Lucy we all know and love from TV.
 “And out of Lucy Ricardo came Lucille Ball, and Lucille Ball is very different from Lucy Ricardo.
 Lucille Ball created Lucy Ricardo.”

-“Being the Ricardos” releases Dec.
-10 in select theaters and Dec.
-21 on Amazon Prime Video.
+“Being the Ricardos” is streaming on Amazon Prime Video.